-Students are likely to identify relevant features in each interpretation(s), for example, Interpretation A says that Christians were opposed to Hitler.
-Interpretation B is not opposed to Hitler; she believes in him.
+Students are likely to identify relevant features in each interpretation(s), for example, Interpretation A says that the Tsar was making mistakes with the Army.
+Interpretation B says that it was Rasputin that was making the Tsar unpopular.

 Students either submit no evidence or fail to address the question 0